dwarfsuomalainen/snippets-app/README.md

-ᓚᘏᗢ Now all set  go to <a href="http://localhost:1234/">http://localhost:1234/</a> URL and see your application up and running.
+ᓚᘏᗢ Now all set!
+Start the app and go to <a href="http://localhost:1234/">http://localhost:1234/</a> URL and see your application up and running.

 ## License